-This is Аю таежная – Ayu Taigan vodka, and it’s from Kyrgyzstan.
-Actually, there are three editions of this brand, one comes in a green bottle (таежная – Taigan), one in a white bottle with a red label (юбилейная – Jubilee) and one in a white bottle with a blue label (сибирская – Siberian).
+Ayu Taiga vodka (Аю Таежная) is from Kyrgyzstan.
+There are three editions of this brand.
+Taiga comes in a green bottle, Jubilee (Юбилейная) in a white bottle with a red label, and Siberia (Сибирская) in a white bottle with a blue label.

-I chose the Taigan one, the green one, mainly because I figured that the bear on the label would be most happy when it was surrounded by green.
+I didn’t choose the Taiga one because it was named after the Taiga, the forests of the north, but because I figured that the bear on the label would be most happy being surrounded by green.

-Anyway, Ayu Taigan was drinkable.
-I had two or three swigs, then I put the bottle down and looked over the lake.
+All in all, Ayu Taiga vodka was drinkable.
+The aftertaste was regrettable, but at least it didn’t burn on the way down.
+I had two or three swigs, then I put the bottle down and looked at the lake.
 A storm was brewing.
 I saw it roll across the sky from the north, and it was troubling the water.